Blair-insitu/Blair-insitu.github.io/content/standardtrack/index.md

   - block: markdown
     content:
-      title: Journal and conference tracks
+      title: Journal and Conference Tracks
       subtitle: ''
       text: |-
         AUV2026 has two tracks for submitting your contributions.
 Journal track (deadline already past) and standard track (submit via this page).
 Papers accepted via either route are presented at the symposium.